We provide specialized formation. Accompaniment is our expertise.

 “We know that all things work for good for those who love God, who are called according to his purpose.”
 (Romans 8:28 NABRE)

 Seminarians enter formation in the Propaedeutic Stage.
 This stage lays the foundation of the formational journey, emphasizing human and spiritual development.
 Men live in a community of discernment and accompaniment, apart from the seminary, for 12 months to two years.
-Adaptations for religious orders/novitiate programs, older seminarians, or permanent deacons discerning a priestly vocation, must be discussed in advance.

 CLICK HERE to read the Propaedeutic Stage flyer (PDF)